Malvaceae

 Malvaceae (/mæl'veɪsi.iː, -ˌaɪ/), or the mallows, is a family of flowering plants estimated to contain 244 genera with 4225 known species.
-Well-known members of economic importance include okra, cotton, cacao and durian.
+Well-known members of economic importance include cacao, cola, cotton, okra, roselle and durian.
 There are also some genera containing familiar ornamentals, such as Alcea (hollyhock), Malva (mallow), and Tilia (lime or linden tree).
-The largest genera in terms of number of species include Hibiscus (300 species), Sterculia (250 species), Dombeya (250 species), Pavonia (200 species) and Sida (200 species).
+The genera with the largest numbers of species include Hibiscus (434 species), Pavonia (291 species), Sida (275 species), Ayenia (216 species), Dombeya (197 species), and Sterculia (181 species).

 Taxonomy and nomenclature

 The circumscription of the Malvaceae is controversial.
 The traditional Malvaceae sensu stricto comprise a very homogeneous and cladistically monophyletic group.
 Another major circumscription, Malvaceae sensu lato, has been more recently defined on the basis that genetics studies have shown the commonly recognised families Bombacaceae, Tiliaceae, and Sterculiaceae, which have always been considered closely allied to Malvaceae s.s., are not monophyletic groups.
-Thus, the Malvaceae can be expanded to include all of these families so as to compose a monophyletic group.
+The Malvaceae can be expanded to include all of these families so as to compose a monophyletic group.
 Adopting this circumscription, the Malvaceae incorporate a much larger number of genera.